Vitamin K2: a ‘super-vitamin’ with lifelong benefits

 We used to think that vitamin K deficiency was non-existent.
 Now, we know this is only true for vitamin K1.
 There is a lack of vitamin K2 in our diet and not enough of it is produced by our gut bacteria.
 As a result, a great majority (97%) of the Western population appears to be deficient in vitamin K21.
 Studies therefore suggest that a higher intake of vitamin K2 is essential for our body.
 Current recommendations from the health authorities are based exclusively on the adequate intake of vitamin K1 to regulate blood clotting.
 However, present studies have shown the importance of K2 in supporting strong bones and a healthy heart.
 In 2001, the U.S. Food and Nutrition Board established the recommended daily intake for vitamin K at 120 µg for adult men and 90 µg for adult women.
 But the latest research on vitamin K2 has shown that a daily intake of 180 µg for all adults would be more adequate.

-Benefits for all age groups
+Vitamin K2: Benefits for all age groups

 Vitamin K2 supplementation provides health benefits across all age groups.
 A trial conducted on postmenopausal women has shown that vitamin K2 intake in the form of MK-7 (180 μg of MenaQ7® daily) could significantly increase bone strength and density within three years3.
 This is a significant finding given that one in three women over the age of 50 will suffer an osteoporotic fracture in their lifetime4.
 Today, vitamin K2 is often combined with vitamin D3 and marketed in the form of food supplements.
 The two vitamins work in synergy: vitamin D3 promotes calcium absorption and vitamin K2 ensures that calcium is deposited where it needs to be.